jackyicu/jackyicu.github.io/_posts/2020-04-02-enable-ipv6-on-vultr-vps.markdown

 # Quick Start

-1. Check ip_forward, go to step 2 if you found the value is 1.
+1. Check `ip_forward`, go to step 2 if you found the value is 1.

 ```
 sysctl net.ipv4.ip_forward